evefonwu/formula1-results/README.md

 View schemas and tables in pgAdmin, open 'local-db', then 'dev', 'Schemas', 'formula1', 'Tables'

-Import data into tables from CSV files with pgAdmin with [postgresqltutorial](https://www.postgresqltutorial.com/import-csv-file-into-posgresql-table/)
+Import data into tables with pgAdmin with [postgresqltutorial](https://www.postgresqltutorial.com/import-csv-file-into-posgresql-table/)

 Locate data in CSV files at ./server/csv